elliotperviz/cmms/md/README.md

   - Integrate Newton's Equations of Motion at the target conditions, without imposing further ramps
   - Allow the system to stabilise; during this stage, fluctuatations of thermodynamic quantities should gradually reduce as the system approaches equilibrium
   - Equilibrium is reached once fluctuations are within a given desired tolerance
-  - In practice: check for equilibration by monitoring time series variation of quantities such as temperature, pressure, total energy, or volume (in NPT).
+  - In practice: check for equilibration by monitoring time series variation of quantities such as temperature, pressure, total energy, or volume (in NPT)

 4. Production
   - After equilibrium is achieved, continue the simulation under the same conditions to collect trajectory data